Cohomology algebra of orbit spaces of free involutions on lens spaces: Introduction

 \section{Introduction}

 Lens spaces are odd dimensional spherical space forms described as follows.
-Let $p \geq 2$ be a positive integer and $q_1, q_2,..., q_m$ be integers coprime to $p$, where $m \geq 1$.
+Let $p \geq 2$ be a positive integer and $q_1, q_2,\dots, q_m$ be integers coprime to $p$, where $m \geq 1$.
 Let $\mathbb{S}^{2m-1} \subset {\mathbb{C} }^m$ be the unit sphere and let $\iota^2= -1$.
 Then the map defines a free action of the cyclic group $\mathbb{Z}_p$ on $\mathbb{S}^{2m-1}$.
-The orbit space is called a lens space and is denoted by $L_p^{2m-1}(q_1,...,q_m)$.
+The orbit space is called a lens space and is denoted by $L_p^{2m-1}(q_1,\dots,q_m)$.
 It is a compact Hausdorff orientable manifold of dimension $(2m-1)$.
-Lens spaces are important objects of study in topology, particularly in three dimensional topology.
-We will study these spaces in the context of transformation groups.
+Lens spaces are objects of fundamental importance in topology, particularly in low dimensional topology and have been very well studied.
+The purpose of this paper is to study these spaces in the context of topological transformation groups.

 Let $G$ be a group acting continuously on a space $X$ with orbit space $X/G$.
 Determining the orbit space $X/G$ is a classical problem in the theory of transformation groups.
 Determining the homeomorphism or homotopy type of the orbit space is often difficult and hence a weaker problem is to determine the possible cohomology algebra of the orbit space.
+Orbit spaces of free actions of finite groups on spheres have been studied extensively by Livesay \cite{Livesay}, Rice \cite{Rice}, Ritter \cite{Ritter}, Rubinstein \cite{Rubinstein} and many others.
+However, not much is known if the space is a compact manifold other than a sphere.
+Tao \cite{Tao} determined orbit spaces of free involutions on $\mathbb{S}^1 \times \mathbb{S}^2$.
+Later Ritter \cite{Ritter2} extended the results to free actions of cyclic groups of order $2^n$.
+Dotzel and others \cite{Dotzel} determined the cohomology algebra of orbit spaces of free $\mathbb{Z}_p$ ($p$ prime) and $\mathbb{S}^1$ actions on cohomology product of two spheres.
+Recently, the author \cite{msingh1} determined the cohomology algebra of orbit spaces of arbitrary free involutions on cohomology product of two real or complex projective spaces.
+This was extended to product of finitely many projective spaces by Ashraf \cite{Ashraf}.
 In this paper, we consider this problem for cohomology lens spaces.
+Throughout the paper the group actions will be assumed to be continuous.